 Copyright © Nucleus Medical Media, Inc.

-There are three pieces to this device: A balloon-like cylinder that fits into the penisA pump that is placed into the scrotumA reservoir of liquid that is placed nearby, inside the pelvis
+There are 3 pieces to this device: A balloon-like cylinder that fits into the penisA pump that is placed into the scrotumA reservoir of liquid that is placed nearby, inside the pelvis

 The penis is normally limp until the pump is repeatedly squeezed, filling the balloon from the reservoir.
 After intercourse, the balloon in the penis can be deflated.